SaaS Management

 Luckily, there’s software to manage your software – G2 Track automates all of the above, making finding an asset management solution easier than ever before.

-What is the purpose of SAM?
-The goals of software asset management are to:
+The different goals and purposes of software asset management are to:

 • Automate software discovery